wp-plugins/blog2social/readme.txt

 With Blog2Social you also have the option to broadcast your blog post to the PR-Gateway network of news websites, special interest websites, regional portals, industry websites and document networks like Slideshare, Scribd or Issuu to make your content and your blog even more popular.
 Publish your blog content and increase your presence on the web - with one click only.
 Create your free account at [pr-gateway.de/anmeldung](http://www.pr-gateway.de/anmeldung "PR-Gateway free register")

 == Installation ==

-1. Go to the Admin Panel of your Wordpress
+1.Go to the Admin Panel of your Wordpress

-2. On the left menu click on "Plugin" -> "Add New"
+2.On the left menu click on "Plugin" -> "Add New" 3.Search for "Blog2Social"

-3. Search for "Blog2Social"
-4. Click on "Install Now"
+4.Click on "Install Now"

-5. If asked enter your FTP Data to install the plugin
+5.If asked enter your FTP Data to install the plugin

-6. After the installation click "Activate Plugin"
+6.After the installation click "Activate Plugin"

-7. A new Menu should appear in the left menu of the Admin Panel
+7.A new Menu should appear in the left menu of the Admin Panel

 == Frequently Asked Questions ==

 = Is it free? =

-Yes, to publish your article on social media.
-If you want to publish your article over PR-Gateway on + 250 Press Portals, you can create your account [here](http://www.pr-gateway.de/anmeldung "PR-Gateway kostenlos Registrieren").
+Yes it is completely free to publish your article on your social media accounts.
+For more elaborate features and options you may chose the Pro upgrade whenever you need it.

 = Are special folder permissions needed? =

 No, the needed permissions are the standard Options ( "wp-content/plugins" 755)

 = My Google+ Account does not work!
-What do I need to do? = At first please log in to your google-account on [google](http://www.google.com "google.com")
+What do I need to do? =

+At first please log in to your google-account on [google](http://www.google.com "google.com")

 Now go to the site: [unlock captcha](https://accounts.google.com/UnlockCaptcha "Captcha Unlocker") Here you get to the security settings from your Google+ Account.